-Market orders are the most basic buy and sell trades, where a user places a trade order which then will be processed at the current market price of the asset.
-For example, if placing a market sell order, this means that the asset will sell for whatever price the asset currently is.
-Please be mindful that as the markets are volatile, the price displayed when placing the order may not be the price that your asset sells for.
+Market orders are the most basic buy and sell trades, where a user places a trade order which then will be filled at the price this is currently going for in the book.
+When placing a market order, you are opting for whatever price the asset is currently going for, so the trade will be filled rather quickly.
+For example, if placing a market sell order, this means that the asset will sell for whatever a buyer is bidding for in the books.
+Please be mindful that the price displayed before executing the order may not be the price that your asset sells for.

-When placing a market order, you are opting for whatever price the asset is currently going for, so the trade will be filled rather quickly at wherever the current price of that asset is at.
-However, CoinMetro applies price protection on market orders when checking the 'min price' box (shown above), which will ensure that your market order is not filled below the specified price (for buy orders, 'max price').
+However, please note that Coinmetro offers the option to apply price protection on market orders when checking the 'min/max price' box (shown below), which will ensure that your market order is not filled below (or above for buy orders) the specified price.
 If you would like more fine-grained control of your market order you can use this setting.

 Limit orders are advantageous as they give users more control over the buying and selling prices of their trades.
 When placing an order to buy an asset, a maximum acceptable purchase price must be selected.
 When selling an asset, a minimum acceptable sale price must be selected.